Chart Color Schemes

 Tanami's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Tanami with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is extremely low at approximately 46% of the total population (~1,578 people), compared to 53.7% across the Rest of NT and a national average of 55.3%.
-Diabetes and heart disease are the most common medical conditions in the area, affecting 10.7% and 3.8% of residents respectively.
+Tanami's health outcomes show exceptional results with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is extremely low at approximately 46% (1,578 people) compared to 53.7% in the rest of NT and a national average of 55.3%.
+Diabetes and heart disease are the most common medical conditions, affecting 10.7% and 3.8% of residents respectively, while 79.9% report no medical ailments compared to 76.9% in the rest of NT.

 Frequently Asked Questions - Health